James007-Nix/F422019_WSA024_Arduino_Coursework/README.md

 This is the coursework opened in Google Colab and contains the code for the temperature sensor for each task as well as the majority of my answers for the coursework.

 -.github/workflows and project-notes.md
-These are the files from tasks 1.2 to 1.4
+These are the files from tasks 1.2 to 1.4.
+The .github folder cotains all the other files.

 -threeminstemperature.csv
 This is for task 3.5 and contains all the temperature taken over 3 minutes and is in the described layout from task 3.5 which is Time, Temperature, Frequency, Magnitude.

+-Answers_31_to_34_for_coursework.ino and Sem2ArduinoCourTask4.ino
+These are the .ino files for the arduino code in task 3.1 to 3.4 and task 4.